McMillan TAC-50: TAC-50C

 The TAC-50C is an update to the TAC-50A1.
 The TAC-50C features the new folding Cadex Dual Strike chassis system.
 It includes an adjustable cheekpiece with vertical adjustment and an adjustable length of pull.
 The stock incorporates a smaller pistol grip to fit a wider range of hand shapes, with and without gloves.
 Three Picatinny rail sections allow for customization of accessories.

 World record

 An unnamed Canadian Joint Task Force 2 sniper made the longest recorded sniper kill with this weapon in Iraq, hitting an ISIS fighter at a range of 3540 meters in the 30-day period leading up to 22 June 2017.

 The previous record of 2475 meters was set by British sniper Craig Harrison in 2009 in Afghanistan, using a .338 Lapua Magnum chambered L115A3 Long Range Rifle sniper rifle.

-Two of the top five longest recorded sniper kills were made with the McMillan TAC-50 rifle, both by Canadian soldiers.
+Three of the top ten longest recorded sniper kills were made by Canadian soldiers with the McMillan TAC-50 rifle.